bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

 String
 : A sequence of UTF-8 byte sequence preceded by a VarInt byte count.
-  The count is validated by various routines to prevent massive storage use.
+  The count is validated by various routines to prevent excessive storage use.

 Binary
 : A sequence of bytes preceded by a VarInt byte count.
-The count is validated by various routines to prevent massive storage use.
+The count is validated by various routines to prevent excessive storage use.

 Map
 : Sequence of NUL separated UTF-8 byte sequences preceded by a VarInt byte count.
 There must be an even number sequences and these form key→value pairs.
 The must not be a trailing NUL byte.
 In JSON representation the NUL byte will show as `\u0000`.
-The count is validated by various routines to prevent massive storage use.
+The count is validated by various routines to prevent excessive storage use.

 Account
-: The encoded Ed25519 public key, there is a type code in this to allow for other key types and it is preceeded by a VarInt byte count.
+: The encoded Ed25519 public key, there is a type code in this to allow for other key types and it is preceded by a VarInt byte count.
 Currently the count will be 33.

 Signature
 : An Ed25519 signature over all previous bytes including VarInt fields.
-This will preceeded by a VarInt that will be 64.
+This will preceded by a VarInt that will be 64.
 This value will change once other signature algorithms are used and will depend on the type code inside the Account field.